aBraveNewURL/Varietie5ofChallenge5/README.md

-#<p align="center">
-Work Day Scheduler </p>
+# Work Day Scheduler

-### This is our fifth assignment focusing on leveraging moment.js and jQuery for a simple yet practical "To Do List" for daily task organization
+### Our fifth challenge focuses on leveraging moment.js and jQuery to create a simple yet practical "To Do List" for daily tasks

 #### Simply add your task to whichever time slot is pertinent, hit the Save button on the right and you're all set!